SeeedDocument/Wio_Link/Wio Link.md

 - [Grove-Temperature and Humidity Sensor](https://www.seeedstudio.com/Grove-Temp%26Humi-Sensor-p-745.html)

-- Step1:Remove the Grove LED from the grove connector, plug the Led strip to Wio Link and drag the same module to Wio Link in the App.
+- Step1: Remove the Grove LED from the grove connector, plug the Led strip to Wio Link and drag the same module to Wio Link in the App.
 - Update the firmware.

 ![](https://github.com/SeeedDocument/Wio_Link/raw/master/image/advance%20tutorial%20video.png)

-- Step2：plug the Grove-Temperature and Humidity Sensor to Wio Link and drag the same module to Wio Link in the App.
+- Step2：Plug the Grove-Temperature and Humidity Sensor to Wio Link and drag the same module to Wio Link in the App.
 - Update the firmware.

 ![](https://github.com/SeeedDocument/Wio_Link/raw/master/image/advance%20tutorial%20video%202.png)

-- Step3:View the APIs and read the temperature & humidity in your house.
+- Step3: View the APIs and read the temperature & humidity in your house.
 Below image shows the temperature change before and after holding the grove in hand.
 I increased the temperature by 1 celsuis.
 Try and see how you can change the temperature and humidity in your house.

 ![](https://github.com/SeeedDocument/Wio_Link/raw/master/image/Celsuis%202%20pics.png)

-- Step4:Change RGB value to control the led strip.
+- Step4: Control the light of Led strip by changing RGB value.

 Because the Wio Link App read hex RGB value, RGB value need to be converted to hex value.
-If you want to know what is RGB value and the relationship between hex value, please visit  .
-If you just want to get the hex value simply and fast, here I would like to recommend the website [RGB t0 Hex](http://www.rgbtohex.net/).
-Just by inputting RGB value for the 3 RGB elements(Red, Green, Blue), the website will converts the RGB value to hex very easily.
+Here I would like to recommend the website [RGB t0 Hex](http://www.rgbtohex.net/).
+Just by inputting RGB value for the 3 RGB elements (Red, Green, Blue), the website will converts the RGB value to hex very easily.
 Here is some example.
 - Input 255, 0, 0

 ![](https://github.com/SeeedDocument/Wio_Link/raw/master/image/RGB%20255%200%200.png)